tully-t/Xeno/Kvantum/README.md

 ## Recommendations:

 - Use the Xeno color scheme
-- use the Xeno Aurorae window decoration theme
+- Use the Xeno Aurorae window decoration theme
-- use the Sour icon pack
+- Use the Sour icon pack
-- use Xeno Konsole theme
+- Use Xeno Konsole theme
-- use the Xeno-gtk GTK theme
+- Use the Xeno-gtk GTK theme
-- use the Xenofox Firefox theme
+- Use the Xenofox Firefox theme

 ## Notes: